sabra123/trello-taskBoard/README.md

     src/app/
-        boards/ - Contains components and services related to boards. boarf/ - Contains components and services related to columns. tasks/ - Contains components and services related to tasks. shared/ - Contains the shared service and utility components. app.component.ts - The root component.
+        boards/ - Contains components and services related to boards. board/ - Contains components and services related to columns. tasks/ - Contains components and services related to tasks. shared/ - Contains the shared service and utility shared components and models. app.component.ts - The root component.
         app.module.ts - The main module of the application. app-routing.module.ts - Routing configuration.

 ## Shared Service